 Note: All material transfers, either sending or receiving, require a Material Transfer Agreement (MTA).
 Please contact the Office of Technology Management for more information.

 Describe how the data/specimens will be securely transferred or disclosed to/from the third party(ies).
+A de-identified .csv file will be added to a separate secure PSU Google Drive folder.
+Our research team will then give Dr. Richardson read and download access to this file.

 How are the research data/specimens being transferred from and/or sent to the third party(ies)?
 Complete the appropriate section(s) and check all that apply within each completed section.